GravityPDF/gravity-pdf-documentation/docs/v6/templates/business-letter-1.md

 #### Closing Salutation (4)
 * This text appears right after the body of your letter.
 * `Yours sincerely` is a common closing salutation.
-Outside the US, if you don't know the recipient's name `Yours faithfully` should be used.
+Outside the US, if you don't know the recipient's name `Yours, faithfully` should be used.

 #### Date Format (5)
 * Select the date format that is shown in the letter.
 The date shown on the PDF is taken from the entry submission date.